This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Investment

-With the backdrop of the investment summit last week the government have a big focus on economic growth, does their rhetoric on growth match reality?
+With the backdrop of the Investment Summit last week the government have a big focus on economic growth, does their rhetoric on growth match reality?

 It was pointed out that there are severe economic gaps in the UK’s current investment and growth strategy (not least hindered by proposed tax reforms) and there is a real need for the government to address growth-related issues.